 The comprehensive examination is required of all doctoral students.
-The timing of the examination is at the discretion of the student and his/her primary advisor; however, it cannot be taken before the student completes Advanced Toxicology.
-Prior to the examination, the student will assemble a Graduate Advisory Committee of no less than five qualified individuals, as per the Graduate College requirements.
-The student will present the committee with a description of the proposed doctoral thesis project, which must include: (1) the central hypothesis;
+The timing of the examination is at the discretion of the student and his/her primary advisor; however, it must be taken by the end of their fourth semester.
+Students are required to convene a meeting of their draft dissertation committee in their third full semester (excluding summer term).
+The make-up of the committee can change as their research develops.
+Students may appeal to the Program Director for an extension to that deadline.
+Prior to the examination, the student will assemble a Graduate Advisory Committee of no less than four qualified individuals, as per the Graduate College requirements.

-- (2) the Specific Aims; (3) the long term goals of the proposed research program; - (4) a concise description of the research design to be employed; and (5) the methods to be used to accomplish the Specific Aims.
+The student will present the committee with a description of the proposed doctoral thesis project, which must include: (1) the central hypothesis; (2) the Specific Aims; (3) the long-term goals of the proposed research program; (4) a concise description of the research design to be employed; and (5) the methods to be used to accomplish the Specific Aims.